IBM/peft-geofm/README.md

 ## PEFT in TerraTorch

 We integrated all PEFT methods directly into TerraTorch.
 We shortly describe the required changes to use PEFT with a standard fine-tuning config.
+All settings work with the `EncoderDecoderFactory` and are passed as additional parameters in `model_args`.

 ### LoRA

-You can provide a `peft_config` parameter in the `model_args` if you use the `EncoderDecoderFactory`.
+You can provide a `peft_config` parameter for using LoRA.
-This setting was tested for Prithvi and Clay, but may also work for other models.
+This setting was tested with LoRA for Prithvi and Clay, but may also work for other models and methods from the [PEFT](https://github.com/huggingface/peft) package.
 You can specify the name pattern of the LoRA modules in `target_modules`.
 LoRA is originally applied only on the queries (Q) and value (V) layers of an attention block.
 Often queries, values, and keys are combined in a single linear layer (e.g., in `timm` which is used by Prithvi).